ngerakines/ngerakines.me/_posts/2014-05-18-chef-application-cookbooks.markdown

 ## Application Integration Test Cookbook

 For this project, I took it one step further and created an additional cookbook called preview_test that contains recipes, configuration and files to run integration tests.
-This cookbook is still heavily in development as I'm using it to learn how to effectively use [chef-metal](https://github.com/opscode/chef-metal) [kitchen-metal](https://github.com/doubt72/kitchen-metal).
+This cookbook is still heavily in development as I'm using it to learn how to effectively use [chef-metal](https://github.com/opscode/chef-metal) and [kitchen-metal](https://github.com/doubt72/kitchen-metal).
 I'll put up another blog post when I've got something demonstrable.